vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UGUI/Input Issues.md

 To troubleshoot cases where other UI is blocking input, select the Event System and hover/click the UI that's failing.
 The preview pane at the bottom of the inspector should list the gameobject that received the event.

-[^1]: Overlapping panels are below the element in the hierarchy.
+[^1]: Overlapping panels are only below the element in the hierarchy.